 Step 2: Ask

 If you have a concern, always try to find out more from the person themselves.
 Make sure the person you are concerned about is on their own.
-If you are talking through an interpreter, make sure they are independent of the family.
+If you are talking through an interpreter, make sure they are independent of the family and the community.

 Ways to start the conversation:

 - Is anybody hurting you?
 Don’t refer to ‘partner’ as it could be someone else

 - Are you or your children scared or upset?